Eric Campbell (actor): Personal life

 On 9 July 1917, his wife died suddenly of a heart attack after dinner at a Santa Monica restaurant near their home.
 Walking to a nearby store to buy a mourning dress, his 16-year-old daughter Una was hit by a car and seriously injured.
-Still mourning, at a 12 September party given for Artcraft Studio publicity man Pete Schmid, Campbell met Pearl Gilman, a diminutive vaudeville comedian with a family reputation for gold-digging.
+Still mourning, on 12 September at a party given for Artcraft Studio publicity man Pete Schmid, Campbell met Pearl Gilman, a diminutive vaudeville comedian with a family reputation for gold-digging.
 She had been married to candy heir Charles W. Alisky in 1912, and a few years later divorced and married another wealthy man, Theodore Arnreiter.
 Her sister Mabelle was married to elderly steel magnate William Ellis Corey, the owner of U.S. Steel.

 Just five days after they met, Campbell and Gilman Alisky-Arnreiter were married at the home of Elaine Hardy at 824 5th Street in Santa Monica.
 His daughter Una, still recuperating at a friend's home in Santa Monica Canyon, was not told of the wedding for several weeks.
-Less than two months after marrying the gentle giant, Gilman Alisky-Arnreiter sued him for divorce, claiming he abused her with his heavy drinking and profanity.
+Less than two months after marrying him Gilman Alisky-Arnreiter sued him for divorce, claiming he abused her with his heavy drinking and profanity.
 He moved out of their Santa Monica bungalow and into the Los Angeles Athletic Club, taking a room next to his best friend Chaplin.

 Death

 At a cast party, Campbell got drunk and, driving home at 4 am, crashed his car and died as a result.

 His ashes remained unclaimed for over 30 years until laid to rest at an unknown site at Rosedale Cemetery.
 Una Campbell, the actor's only child, returned to the UK to live with relatives in Nottingham after her father died.
-She married a Philip O. Bull in Lewisham in 1930, and died in the Croydon district in 1967.
+She married a Philip O. Bull in Lewisham in 1930 and died in Croydon in 1967.